 Most people are curious about when they will get their tax refund.
-For those who file and use the EITC for the 2018 tax year, they can expect to get their refund no earlier than February 27, 2019.
+For those who file and use the EITC for the 2020 tax year, they can expect to get their refund no earlier than the first week of March.

 Prior to 2016, refunds were commonly issued starting around the end of January, with or without an EITC claim.
 This year’s date for those filing with the EITC is almost 2 weeks later than the mid-February date for the 2016 tax year, and now almost a full month later than 2015.
 This is because in 2015 Congress voted on legislation which would allow the IRS to verify income reported on these returns prior to funding them.
 The earliest date also assumes that the filer is using direct deposit and there are no other issues with their return.